-C-1.
+- C-1.
 Calculation of Time Served.
-A shift supervisor will calculate and give sentenced inmates their release dates according to procedures in Policy CD-5-8, Time Computations.
-Once determined by a shift supervisor the inmate may be released, the

-- Release Authorization Form No. 416 authorizing the release of the inmate will be completed by a shift supervisor and filed in the inmate's Identification File. - C-2.
+A shift supervisor or designee shall calculate and give sentenced inmates their release dates according to procedures in Policy CD-5-8, Time Computations.
+A shift supervisor will determine an inmate is eligible for release.
+The supervisor will then complete Release Authorization Form No. 416, authorizing the release of the inmate.
+The form will be filed in the inmate's custody file. - C-2.
 Time Served Releases.
-Once an inmate is determined to be time served, the shift supervisor will notify a releasing deputy to process the inmate for release as soon as possible.
+Once an inmate is determined to be time served, the shift supervisor will notify a deputy to process the inmate for release as soon as possible.